 Find all the dates and times for this journey

 Trains per day

-Of the 211 train that leave Paris for Basel every day 6 travel direct so it’s quite easy to avoid journeys where you’ll have to change along the way.
+Of the 19 trains that leave Paris for Basel every day 6 travel direct so it’s quite easy to avoid journeys where you’ll have to change along the way.

 Travelers heading to Switzerland on business or a scenic city break from Paris can take frequent direct trains from Gare De Lyon to Basel.
 There are daily direct trains on the trip south-east from Paris, taking around three hours to reach Basel.
 Departure times include morning, afternoon and early evening services.
 There are also indirect connections available with one change of train en route